Will-uob/will-uob-notes/_articles/Normal-distribtion.md

 tags: Statistics Probability AI
 ---

-### A reminder
-Before we begin, keep in mind this is a sister article to "What is stable diffusion?".
-Hence, it will be written with the purpose of demystifying some of the maths in that article.
-Now, onwards!

 # What is the Normal Distribution?
 The Normal Distribution, also known as the Gaussian distribution, is a type of continuous probability distribution[^1] for a real-valued random variable.
 The general form of its probability density